lanrat/certgraph/README.md

 ## [Web UI](https://lanrat.github.io/certgraph/)

-A web UI is provided in the docs folder and is accessable at the github pages url [https://lanrat.github.io/certgraph/](https://lanrat.github.io/certgraph/).
+A web UI is provided in the docs folder and is accessible at the github pages url [https://lanrat.github.io/certgraph/](https://lanrat.github.io/certgraph/).

 The web UI takes the output provided with the `-json` flag.
 The JSON graph can be sent to the web interface as an uploaded file, remote URL, or as the query string using the data variable.